Resistbot: History

 Resistbot was established by Eric Ries and Jason Putorti in January 2017.
 Jason Putorti attended the University of Pittsburgh where he graduated with a BS in computer science.
 Before launching Resistbot, he served as the designer at AngelList and previously co-founded Causes and Votizen.
 He expresses that one of his goals in creating Resistbot was to create a universal way to increase civic engagement and civic education.
 Though the program was founded to oppose the actions of the Trump administration, it functions as an unbiased channel, allowing users to compose their own messages.
 Unlike many other advocacy efforts, it provides no scripts to users.
 Donations from users pay for postage for letters and voter registration forms, faxes and calls to officials, and texts between the users and the service.
 When Resistbot began, letters were faxed to officials' offices.
 However, as the program received more heavy usage, and officials started to unplug their fax machines, it switched to electronic delivery as a primary channel, with faxes, postal letters, and hand deliveries as secondary methods.
 The first states that had access to Resistbot's feature of texting one's state legislature were Arizona, California, Florida, Maryland, New Jersey, Ohio, Oklahoma, South Carolina, Texas, Utah, and Washington.
 Between June 21 and 22, 2018 alone, Resistbot volunteers delivered 12,781 letters to the U.S. Senate, largely about family separation.
 Those letters represented only a small sample of deliveries overall.
 Within five months of launch Resistbot had 730,000 users, by six months 1 million, and after fifteen months 4.5 million.

-How Resistbot works

-Users text one of many keywords to 50409, and respond to what the bot texts back.
-If a user wants to write to their officials, Resistbot will ask for their address to find out who represents them, ask for the user to type out the letter they want to send, and deliver the message via electronic delivery, fax, or postal mail, depending on what method is available.
-Users may also use iMessage, Facebook Messenger, Twitter, or Telegram to use the service.
-Resistbot is free to use, and does not require an app download.
+As of 2023, nearly 10 million people have used the service to send 35 million letters, and Resistbot has handled 450 million text messages.